StPaulStylee/weekend_challenge_04/README.md

 database.
 That needs to be fixed.
 - If user refreshes page after completing a task, the styling the indicates the completion goes back to default.
-- The $toggleClass function used to apply completing styling is set up in such a way that it applies to every single list-item in the section.